-The rights and obligations of workers and employers across Europe including working conditions, information and consulting of workers.
+On this website SMEs can find out the rights and obligations of workers and employers across Europe including working conditions, information and consulting of workers.

 Recruiting a first employee

 This page presents the EU-level dialogue between "social partners" - i.e. the two sides of industry, represented by the trade unions and employers' organisations.
-Cross-industry and sectoral actions are included.
+Cross-industry and sectoral actions are also included.

 Anti-discrimination legislation is in place at EU level to ensure equal treatment in the workplace irrespective of gender, racial or ethnic origin, religion and belief, disability, sexual orientation or age.

 This exchange scheme, funded by the EU, helps new entrepreneurs gain hands-on business experience abroad, allowing them to acquire relevant skills and develop business relations for the future.